FULL PROGRAM CINEMA / MOVING IMAGE 2026/2027

 More information in the Student Guide:https://arco.pt/site/en/student-guide/enrolment-and-fees

-Fee 10 x 210€ + 150€ (Enrolment) + 4,50€ (Insurance) (for enrolments up to 15th september)
+Fee 10 x 240€ + 200€ (Enrolment) + 10,70€ (Insurance) (for enrolments until 15th September)

 Admission Cinema/Moving Image 1 or equivalent training.
 Portfolio presentation.
 Interview.

-Program Level 2 of the full three-year programme.
+Program Level 2 of the full three-year program.
 An increasingly more experimental attitude is encouraged, with a view to achieving progress in the authorial dimension of each student’s work.
 The year will be divided in 3 parts: in the first of these, special emphasis will be given to practical exercises developed out of the classroom and subsequently discussed in group sessions.
 These exercises aim at reflecting an adequate relation between point of view, cinematographic vocabulary and finalized object, thus preparing the students for the development of a personal project.
 The second part will be dedicated to the writing and discussion of the annual personal project and to its pre-production.
 Finally, the third part of the year will include the actual shooting, the discussion of the material thus obtained and the following of the montage until concluded.
 The course will benefit from the participation of guests who will contribute with their experience and skills to a widening of the students’ compositional horizon.

 Disciplines